 Kaolin Clay, also called China clay, is a naturally occurring soft clay discovered at the Kao-Ling Mountain in South-East China.

 Kaolin is one of the mildest and purest of all natural clays.
 It can be used on even the most sensitive skin.
 Since it does not draw oils from the skin, it can be used on dry skin and is often used in fine face powders.
 The very fine, naturally absorbent texture gently cleans, exfoliates, and eliminates clogged pores, while improving circulation.
-Kaolin is soothing, cleansing, hydrating, detoxifying, and when used in soap provides a smooth creamy lather.
+Kaolin is soothing, cleansing, and hydrating.
+When used in soap provides a smooth creamy lather.

 The colors of Kaolin clays can vary from white to dark brown due to the mineral content in the areas from which they are mined.
 For example, the pink, orange and red kaolins are due to iron oxide deposits in the rock.
 The most popular colors are white, yellow, red, and pink.
 Although the basic properties are the same for all kaolins, there are a few differences.